 2. Inability to Recognize Faces (Prosopagnosia)

 The temporal lobe also plays a large role in perception.
 As a result, some temporal lobe stroke survivors experience a condition called prosopagnosia.
-With this condition, they may not be able to recognize faces, even with family members.
+With this condition, they may not be able to recognize faces, even of family members.

 3. Impaired Speech (Fluent Aphasia)

-if a stroke occurs in the dominant side of the temporal lobe, it may affect the Wernicke’s area.
+If a stroke occurs in the dominant side of the temporal lobe, it may affect the Wernicke’s area.
 This part of the brain controls verbal and visual language skills.